Mesolatido/discord-js-bot-guide/getting-started/the-long-version.md

 ## Installing Discord.js

 So you have your CLI ready to go, in an empty folder, and you just wanna start coding.
-Alright, hold on one last second: let's install discord.js first.
-We do this using the Node Package Manager, or NPM:
+Alright, hold on one last second: let's install discord.js.
+But first we'll initialize this folder with NPM, which will ensure that any installed module will be here, and nowhere else.
+Simply run `npm init` and then hit Enter until the wizard is done.
+Don't change anything unless you know what you're doing!
+A new file is created called `package.json`, [click here](https://docs.npmjs.com/files/package.json) for more info about it.

+And now we install Discord.js through NPM, the Node Package Manager:

-`npm i --save discord.js`
+`npm i -S discord.js`

+> `i` means `install` and `-S` ensures it's saved in the package.json we just create!

 This will take a couple of heartbeats and display a lot of things on screen.
 Unless you have a big fat red message saying it didn't work, or package not found, or whatever, you're good to go.
 If you look at your folder, you'll notice that there's a new folder created here: `node_modules` .
 This contains all the installed packages for your project.